MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/install-viva-sales.md

 |Security role     | Viva Sales User |
 |Privilege     | **Read** privilege on **User** table     |

+The **Viva Sales User** security role only compliments the custom security roles and does not replace them.
+If a custom security role assigned to sellers is missing any of the privileges included in Salesperson or Sales Manager security role, you might encounter errors specific to Dynamics 365 permission.

+For information on how to assign security roles, see [Assign a security role to a user](/power-platform/admin/assign-security-roles).

+To edit custom security roles to match with out-of-the-box Salesperson or Sales Manager role, see [Create or edit a security role to manage access](/power-platform/admin/create-edit-security-role).

+For information on security roles and privileges, see [Security roles and privileges](/power-platform/admin/security-roles-privileges).

 > [!NOTE]
-> The **Viva Sales User** security role only compliments the custom security roles and does not replace them.
-If a custom security role assigned to sellers is missing any of the privileges included in Salesperson or Sales Manager security role, you might encounter errors specific to Dynamics 365 permission.
->
-> For information on how to assign security roles, see [Assign a security role to a user](/power-platform/admin/assign-security-roles).
->
-> To edit custom security roles to match with out-of-the-box Salesperson or Sales Manager role, see [Create or edit a security role to manage access](/power-platform/admin/create-edit-security-role).
->
-> For information on security roles and privileges, see [Security roles and privileges](/power-platform/admin/security-roles-privileges).
+> If you create a team and add the team to the **Viva Sales User** security role, this doesn't automatically propagate the privileges to the users within that team.
+You must add the users individually to the security role.

 ## Deploy Viva Sales